IainMF/Mens_Rights_NZ/submissions/Family violence submission.md

 - Media reporting of male rape victims cannot call it rape.
 This makes it seem less severe.

 > “I have not been penetrated without consent (I’m a straight male), but \[I\] have been made to penetrate someone else without my consent.
 What is that classified as?
 Because it’s sex without consent but it doesn’t fit under the definition of rape.”
 (Pākehā, man, heterosexual, 21)[^39]

-> — “In Our Own Words” – Student experiences of sexual violence prior to and during tertiary education. –Thursday’s in Black

 ### Male assaults female